AndriiVerlynskyi/test_prjct/README.md

-### 'json-server --watch db.json'
+### npm run json:server

-in root folder to start the server on port 3000 (npm install -g json-server to install)
+in root folder to start the server on port 3000 (npm install -g json-server to install json-server)